-Temporary internal border checks within the Schengen area have been in place for three years.
+Temporary internal border checks within the Schengen area have been in place for four years.
 MEPs are pushing for clearer conditions for their use as a measure of last resort.

 A temporary suspension of the Schengen rules has been in place in some Schengen countries for more than three years, although the limit is two.
 Why was this allowed to happen?

 Six countries in the Schengen area have extended interior border controls beyond three years.
 They are using different legal grounds to extend them because there are, I would say, some grey zones in the current legislation

 The current rules are clearly ambiguous.
 What do you see as the main areas that should be adapted and why?

 We need to have very clear conditions under which countries can temporarily reintroduce border controls.
 We need stricter safeguards to make sure that it is really seen as a last resort.

 Which circumstances would justify internal border controls?

 Extraordinary situations, like major sport events or migration flows, as we experienced some years ago.
 Nowadays, there are no foreseable serious threats that justify internal border controls, contrary to the claims of some EU governments.